Qabala District: Events

-The natural climatic conditions, numerous historical monuments, sightseeing places and artefacts in the ancient capital of Caucasian Albania creates great tourism opportunities which have caused the rapid increase in the number of tourism-recreational complexes in the private sector.
-Today, more than 100 large and small tourism objects are operating in Gabala.
-Currently, the number of tourism objects in Gabala has increased to 18 which is 5 times more compared to the past.

 Climate

 Qabala has a humid subtropical climate that is mild with no dry season, constantly moist (year-round rainfall).
 Summers are hot and muggy with thunderstorms.
 Winters are mild with precipitation from mid-latitude cyclones.
 Seasonality is moderate.
 (Köppen-Geiger classification: Cfa).
-As with other parts of northern Azerbaijan near the Caucasus mountains, rainfall is moderate to heavy throughout the year.
+As with other parts of northern Azerbaijan near the Caucasus Mountains, rainfall is moderate to heavy throughout the year.
 The total annual precipitation is 795mm.

-According to the Holdridge life zones system of bioclimatic classification Qabala is situated in or near the warm temperate thorn steppe biome.
+According to the Holdridge life zones system of bioclimatic classification, Qabala is situated in or near the warm temperate thorn steppe biome.

 The mean annual temperature is 10.9 degrees Celsius (51.6 degrees Fahrenheit).
 Average monthly temperatures vary by 22.8 °C (41 °F).
 This indicates a continental type of climate.

 Ethnic composition

-The rayon has a population of 93,770 people, 13,175 of which live in the regional town centre Qabala and 80,595 reside in the villages.
+The rayon has a population of 93,770 people, of whom 13,175 live in the regional town centre Qabala and 80,595 in villages.
 The density is estimated at 60.49 people per square kilometer.
-An average living age is 70 years.
+Life expectancy is 70 years.
 73,235 residents of Qabala rayon are Azerbaijanis, 16 020 are Lezgins, 4,640 are Udi, 209 are Turks and 37 are of other nationalities.